Best computer 2018: the best PCs we've tested

 The best computers will also be easy to upgrade beyond a simple RAM swap – so you can easily keep them up to date.
 With the wide range of low-power processors like the ones announced by Intel recently, you can have the power benefits that the best laptops offer.
 And, as a bonus, all eight of these computers will work with all the latest and greatest components – feel free to slap one of the best graphics cards in there if you want one of the best gaming PCs.

-However, determining the best computer isn’t as straightforward as proclaiming ‘the most powerful computer’ or ‘the most expensive computer.’
-When we created this list, we did so acknowledging that the best computers strike a balance between value and performance.
-With that, we’ve comprehensively tested or reviewed and subsequently ranked every single PC we could get our hands on in order to find the best computer you can get your hands on in 2018.
+However, finding the best PC for your needs isn’t as easy at it might sound.
+When we made this list, we did so acknowledging that the best computers strike a balance between value and performance.
+With that, we’ve comprehensively tested, reviewed and ranked each PC we’ve got our hands on over the last year or so to find the best computer you can buy today.

 Best PC: Dell XPS Tower Special Edition